Don Owen (wrestling)

-For the Shreveport news anchor and Louisiana politician, see Don Owen (news anchor).

 Don Owen (March 16, 1912 – August 1, 2002) was an American professional wrestling promoter.
 For several decades, he owned and operated the highly successful Pacific Northwest Wrestling (PNW) under his parent company, Don Owen Sports, which was based out of Portland, Oregon.

 Career

 Born in Eugene, Oregon to boxing/wrestling promoter Herb Owen, Don and his brother Elton began working in the family business in the mid-1920s, selling popcorn and drinks to the audience.
 Early on, Don and Elton even stepped into the ring on occasion to box or wrestle.
 In time, Don moved more and more into the promoting side, eventually taking over completely after his father died in 1951.
 His career as a promoter spanned over 60 years throughout the heyday of territorial pro wrestling.
 Owen was a founding member of the National Wrestling Alliance.

 Under management of Don Owen Sports, Pacific Northwest Wrestling became one of the leaders of the National Wrestling Alliance, the chief reason being Don Owen's reputation as the best payoff promoter in the wrestling business.
 Owen was known for dealing fairly with all his wrestlers, paying them exactly what he promised and never trying to stiff them, a mentality not shared with the vast majority of his fellow promoters.
 Because of this, every major star in the 1960s and 1970s wished to wrestle in the Northwest.
 Among those who wrestled and/or got their start under Don Owen's management are Stan Stasiak, Dizzy Hogan, Curt Hennig, Mad Dog Vachon, Nick Bockwinkel, Jesse Ventura, Roddy Piper, Billy Jack Haynes, Omar Atlas, Shag Thomas, Dutch Savage, Lonnie "Moondog" Mayne, Jimmy Snuka, and George Wagner (in the years before he attained international fame as Gorgeous George).